chandramohanV/assignment-dependency-network-api/assignment.md

 Here are some tips to get you going:

 - Think of what you're building as a real **Product**.
 Think of your end-users and what they want.
-In the case of a service with an API but no GUI, your end-users are developers, so provide them with an awesome developer-experience.
+In this case your end-users are developers, so provide them with an awesome developer-experience.
 - Choose a suitable datastructure for modeling the dependency network
 - Make a concious decision on what API architecture you use.
 There are many flavours, so choose what you think best: REST API (can be JSON or XML for example), SOAP, gRPC, ...
 - Design your API in an intuitive way, design it according to the best practices of the API technology you choose